Administration and Finance

 Q: If a CURATE report for a product is archived, does that mean the materials are no longer "high quality"?

-As recommended best practice to support continuous improvement, local education agencies (LEAs) should establish a curriculum review cycle and routinely evaluate their current materials to assess and determine the extent to which their current materials are still well serving all their students to promote deeper learning.
-As such, the archiving of a CURATE report does not indicate that LEAs should purchase new materials; it communicates mainly that the CURATE report is outdated and LEAs intending to make new adoptions should do so from publisher materials with more current reports.
-This is to ensure that the product will continue to be supported by the publisher during LEAs' intended period of early implementation.
+Ratings that result in a specific edition of a curricular product identified as being "high quality" is not meant to live into perpetuity.
+As recommended best practice to support continuous improvement, local education agencies (LEAs) should establish a curriculum review cycle and routinely evaluate their current materials to assess and determine the extent to which the products are still well serving and strongly supporting students.
+LEAs intending to make new adoptions should consider materials with more current reports.

 Q: Once archived, will programs still be considered "high quality" for the purposes of DESE grants?